rowokii/A2C_TangyPack/Case STL/Case_STL_readme.md

 Print Files
   - Tangy_Pack_back.stl - Back of the case
   - Tangy_Pack_front_support_V2.stl - Updated case front that is compatible with Apple IIc and Laser 128.
 It has built in support
-  - clips.stl -clip used to hold in the tab screws
+  - clip.stl -clip used to hold in the tab screws

   Alternative
   - Tangy_Pack_front_support.stl - Front of the case with built in support (original Apple IIc only case)